 Add a coat of lacquer as a protection for the wood.
 After that, you can customize the look as per the bedroom’s interiors, since the guide leaves out instructions for stylizing it.

-Either of these ten top-notch scroll saws of 2020 could help in beautifying the end product.
+Either of these ten top-notch scroll saws could help in beautifying the end product.

 Toys do not necessarily need to be bulky.
 Unless your kid has massive Lego sets or remote-controlled monster cars, this DIY plan would be the best option for the little ones.